Gremlinq/ExRam.Gremlinq/README.md

 ### Fluent Linq-style API:
 Build strongly typed gremlin queries:

-	//Get all vertices with label "SomeVertexType" that have a property "SomeProperty" of value 36.
+	//Get all vertices with label "Person" that have a property "Age" of value 36.

     var query = g
         .V<Person>()
         .Has(x => x.Age == 36);

-	//Add a vertex with label "SomeVertexType" and add a property "SomeProperty" of value 36. var query = g
+	//Add a vertex with label "Person" and add a property "Age" of value 36. var query = g
 	    .AddV(new Person { Age = 36 });